 Meetings notifications and emails

-Push or in-app notifications are received by meeting participants and meeting organizers to inform them of new invitations, changes in meetings, or in some cases actions performed within the meeting:
+Push or in-app notifications are received by meeting participants and meeting organizers to inform them of new invitations, changes in meetings, or in some cases actions performed within the meeting.

 Mobile app users will always receive push notifications, and web app users will receive pop-up notifications.